 - We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: - o Supervising pupils when they are using devices - o Reviewing logfile information if deemed necessary - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - o Visitor information leaflet - o Acceptable use policies - o Mobile devices policy - o Privacy notices - Staff code of conduct - If a concern is identified via our monitoring approaches: - o Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - o Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff code of conduct and allegations policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+This is achieved by: - All pupils are supervised whilst on the internet, whilst Smoothwall monitor works in the background and blocks and reports advisory/breeches to a DSL. - Any staff working remotely sign in through Smoothwall to ensure their filtering and monitoring continues off site.
+Guests have a separate area on our wifi which they log on to. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation.
+We have an acceptable use policy - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the Head teacher(s) (or the Chair of Trustees if the concern relates to the Head teacher(s)), in line with our staff behaviour/ staff code of conduct policy

+Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.